 Holding both a bachelor's degree and a master's degree in Vocal Performance from the Indiana University Jacobs School of Music, where he studied with Patricia Stiles, Max appeared in sixteen productions with IU Opera Theater including his performances as Le Remendado in Carmen, Blind in Die Fledermaus, Basilio in Le Nozze di Figaro, Bardolfo in Falstaff, Njegus in The Merry Widow, the Rabbi in The Last Savage, Fred in Oklahoma!, and as various characters in Candide.
 Additionally, Max was seen as Prunier in Carol Vaness’s Graduate Opera Workshop production of La Rondine and as Tolloller in the University Gilbert & Sullivan Society’s premiere production of Iolanthe.

 Equally comfortable with musical theater repertoire, Max has performed such roles as Pippin in Pippin, Jack in Into the Woods, and Man (Gangster) #2 in Kiss Me, Kate.
 As a Festival Artist with Utah Festival Opera & Musical Theatre, Max appeared as Anselmo in Man of La Mancha and covered the roles of Sancho in Man of La Mancha and J. Pierrepont Finch in How to Succeed in Business Without Really Trying.
 At IU, he appeared in scenes as Robert in Company, Anthony in Sweeney Todd, and Henrik in A Little Night Music.

-When he's not singing, Max enjoys playing piano, composing music, cooking, and improv comedy.
+When he's not singing, Max can be found working as a support engineer and full-stack software developer (feel free to check out his portfolio here!).
+He enjoys playing piano, composing music, cooking, and improv comedy.
 He has given musical improv workshops across the United States and a has been a guest vocal masterclass clinician at Butler University.